jspecify/jspecify/docs/docs/whether.md

 ## Annotation processors

-If your project relies on annotation processors, like Dagger, that interpret nullness annotations on symbols in the classpath, then you may need to hold off on adopting JSpecify annotations until you can build with JDK 22.
+If your project relies on annotation processors, like [Dagger], that interpret nullness annotations on symbols in the classpath, then you may need to wait to adopt JSpecify annotations until you can build with JDK 22.
 There was a bug in `javac` versions before JDK 22 ([JDK-8225377](https://bugs.openjdk.org/browse/JDK-8225377)) where [type-use](https://www.oracle.com/technical-resources/articles/java/ma14-architect-annotations.html) annotations (including JSpecify’s `@Nullable` and `@NonNull`) were not properly